 In 1916, he narrowly won re-election campaigning on an anti-war stance.

-In 1917, the US army was very small, and to the Allies disappointment, it took time for the US army to make a difference on the western front.
-However, by 1918, the steady increase in number of American troops was beginning to make a difference, and helped to swing the balance against Germany.
+In 1917, the US army was very small, and to the Allies a disappointment; it took time for the US army to make a difference on the western front.
+However, by 1918, the steady increase in the number of American troops was beginning to make a difference and American forces helped to swing the balance against Germany.
 By November 1918, the Germans surrendered.

-At the end of the war, Woodrow Wilson presented his 14 points to the Allies as a basis for a just armistice.
+At the end of the war, Woodrow Wilson presented his fourteen points to the Allies as a basis for a just armistice.
 The fourteen points included the general principle of self-determination.

 “Do you never stop to reflect just what it is that America stands for?
 If she stands for one thing more than another, it is for the sovereignty of self-governing peoples.”